Radiologic Procedures While Breastfeeding - Guidance for Parents

 Radiologic Procedures while breastfeedgin

 Parents often ask if they must wean before having a medical diagnostic scan or x-ray.
 In most situations, weaning is not necessary.
-It all depends on what contrast medium is used to make parts of the doy show up when x-rayed or scanned.
+It all depends on what contrast medium is used to make parts of the body show up when x-rayed or scanned.
 Contrast media are taken orally or injected and sometimes they are not used.

 The first step is to gather information about the type of testing that is being recommended.
 Ask your healthcare provider for